EpsilonSolutions/netscaler-command-reference/docs/filter/filter-htmlinjectionparameter/filter-htmlinjectionparameter.md

 ##unset filter htmlinjectionparameter

-Removes the HTML injection settings..Refer to the set filter htmlinjectionparameter command for meanings of the arguments.
+Removes the HTML injection settings..Refer to the set filter htmlinjectionparameter command for meanings of the arguments.NOTE: This command is deprecated.Deprecated in favour of Client Side Measurements that can be enabled on an appflow action

 ##Synopsys

-unset filter htmlinjectionparameter [-rate] [-frequency] [-strict] [-htmlsearchlen]

 ##Example